influxdata/telegraf/plugins/inputs/system/README.md

 #### Permissions:

 The `n_users` field requires read access to `/var/run/utmp`, and may require the `telegraf` user to be added to the `utmp` group on some systems.
+If this file does not exist `n_users` will be skipped.

 ### Metrics: